caro401/kiara_plugin.sample_plugin/docs/README.md

 ```sh
 kiara info plugin explain kiara_plugin.PLUGIN_NAME --format json > /docs/src/content/plugin_data/kiara_plugin.PLUGIN_NAME-vTAG.json"
 ```

 Build and deploy to github pages using [astro's action](https://github.com/withastro/action).
 Document how to enable that, what it will do, what you need to configure in GH pages, what you need to change to use other things.

+remove old mkdocs references
+check manifest.in for wh ether docs should be included (and other things?)

+AUTHOR EMAIL IN COOKIECUTTER IS NOT OPTIONAL

+remember to tell users to enable github actions for repo if publishing/linting - go to actions tab, click enable